mokranebelharet/PROJECT_FABM_NEMO4.0_PISCES/README.md

-This project aims to test and correct the NEMO4.0-FABM-PISCES model
+This project aims to compare the performances of the original version of NEMO4.0-PISCES with the fabm-dependent version of the model.